What Is a Decentralized Autonomous Organization (DAO)?

 Without a central authority, a DAO’s governance system relies on its members and their active participation in developing the organization.
 Logistically, this is coordinated through smart contracts and token economies.

-Although there are glitches to patch, such as effective community coordination and susceptibility to oligarchy, DAOs allow the opportunity for sovereign powers to be democratized and distributed equally amongst an entire landscape of voting members, versus controlled by the agenda of a small unit of few at the top.
+Although there are glitches to patch, such as effective community coordination and susceptibility to oligarchy, DAOs allow the opportunity for sovereign powers to be democratized and distributed equally amongst an entire landscape of voting members, versus being controlled by the agenda of a few at the top.

 Types of DAOs (With Examples)

 For the most part, DAOs all share the same functionality.
 Their built-in purpose, however, is what differentiates one from the next.
-Before deciding what projects to join, candidate members should pinpoint what an organization is all about, including their shared, specific mission.
+Before deciding what projects to join, candidate members should pinpoint what an organization is all about, including their shared mission.

 Types of DAOs